 Integration with other financial systems — such as Quickbooks, Oracle or ERP software — can provide historical data so expense trends can be analyzed easily.

-Avoid these issues by using finance automation software to standardize purchase request creation, and set purchasing conditions, mandatory actions and automation rules that prevent errors and ensure policy compliance when purchasing requests are processed.
+Avoid these issues by using finance automation software to standardize purchase request creation, and set purchasing conditions, mandatory actions, and automation rules that prevent errors and ensure policy compliance when purchasing requests are processed.

-In short, finance process automation software—integrated with existing ERPs and other financial apps—can add consistency, reduce errors, and speed processing for a variety of financial workflows.
 The result is not only a smoother overall financial operation but also greater business agility, because financial processes no longer become bottlenecks for other business workflows.
+With the right software, you’ll also find it easier to centralize information and improve communications within your department, as well as with vendors and customers.